Tin & Tina: Plot

+Lola wakes up in a hospital and is visited by the head of the convent from where she adopted Tin and Tina.
+The head tells her that her husband passed away and that he was struck by lightning.
+She informs Lola that she and her baby survived, which was a miracle.
+Lola enquires about the children's whereabouts during that night and learns they were at the convent all night supposedly.
+The head assures her that the children have always been innocent and Lola believes her.
+The film ends with Lola at her husband's funeral, having adopted Tin and Tina again.

 Cast

 Production

-Tin&Tina is the feature film adaptation of the 2013 short film of the same name directed by Rubin Stein.
+Tin & Tina is the feature film adaptation of the 2013 short film of the same name directed by Rubin Stein.

 Featuring Olmo Figueredo González-Quevedo as producer, the film was produced by La Claqueta PC and Tin&Tina La Película AIE alongside Miami Film Gate and Andarams Films, with the participation of Canal Sur Radio y Televisión and Netflix, support from ICAA and A.A.II.CC., and the collaboration of Latido Films.

 Shooting began on 27 July 2021.
 It wrapped after 7 weeks, by September 2021.
 Shot in the province of Seville, shooting locations included the Hacienda San Felipe in Gerena and the Monastery of San Isidoro del Campo in Santiponce.

 Release

 Filmax secured the film's domestic distribution in Spain.
-It has a tentative theatrical release date in Spain set for 24 March 2023.
+The film was scheduled to receive a pre-screening at Bilbao's FANT festival on 23 March 2023.
+It had a tentative theatrical release date in Spain set for 24 March 2023.
+Its release was pushed back to 31 March 2023.